stephen-czetty/xen-auto-usb/README.md

 ### Still TODO ###

-* Get rid of the globals in __main__
 * Load configuration from a file
 * Run as a daemon
   * Create a way to contact and control the daemon
-* Gracefully handle VM shutdown/reboot (QMP should send an event if we're connected)
 * Create usb controller if an available one doesn't exist
 * Qmp.__get_usb_devices could probably cache its data
 * Drop privileges after connecting to qmp socket.
-(May conflict with reconnect after reboot, though; think about this.)
+  * We'll need to reset euid to 0 before execl in MainThread.__restart_program
+  * Or, we'll have to write a C wrapper that has the setuid bit, and we can permanently drop privileges.
 * (Bonus) Figure out how to create a qmp control socket at runtime
 * (Bonus) Figure out how to not run as root
 * (Bonus) Support multiple VMs concurrently